mtsch/Ripserer.jl/docs/src/index.md

 [Ripser](https://github.com/Ripser/ripser), usually within around 30%.
 Cubical homology is up to 3× slower than that of [Cubical Ripser](https://github.com/CubicalRipser/), which uses a more specialized algorithm.
 Ripserer is still a good choice for small 3d images and large 2d images.
-Ripserer's strength performance-wise are very sparse inputs.
-It also computes some thing Ripser skips, like the critical simplices.
+Ripserer's strength performance-wise is very sparse inputs.
+It also computes some things Ripser skips, like the critical simplices.
 See the [Benchmarks](@ref) section for detailed benchmarks.

 ## Extensibility